Ruby Lin

 Quick answer

-Ruby Lin is listed as Business Development Lead (Centre for Infectious Diseases and Microbiology) at The Westmead Institute for Medical Research, a company with 249 employees, based in Sydney, New South Wales, Australia.
+Ruby Lin is listed as Business Development Lead (Centre for Infectious Diseases and Microbiology) at The Westmead Institute for Medical Research, a with 249 employees, based in Sydney, New South Wales, Australia.
 AeroLeads shows a work email signal at unsw.edu.au and a matched LinkedIn profile for Ruby Lin.

 Ruby Lin previously worked as Deputy Director of Phage Australia at The Westmead Institute For Medical Research and Genomics Chair (Scientific Advisory Committee for Westmead Research Hub) at The Westmead Institute For Medical Research.
 Ruby Lin holds Phd, Medicine (Molecular Genetics Of Hypertension) from University Of Sydney.